Red River (manga): Characters from Yuri's time

-In a short comic included in the fan-book, it is revealed Himuro has become a professor of Hittite history, and is married to Yuri's younger sister, Eimi.
+In a short comic included in the fan-book, it is revealed Satoshi has become a professor of Hittite history, and is married to Yuri's younger sister, Eimi.
 While excavating the tomb of Ishtar at Hattusa, his grad students uncover tablets recording the exploits of Mursili II and his Tawananna Ishtar, written by Illvani's son.
 This short comic unofficially closes the storyline.